-Choosing the right kitchen doors when completing a make-over on your kitchen can be a daunting thing to do, but then you need to decide on the accessories your kitchen will need.
-This means door handles and unfortunately there are so many stylish options available, that you will be spoiled for choice.
+Choosing the right kitchen doors when completing a make-over on your kitchen can be a daunting thing to do.
+But then you do need to decide on the accessories your kitchen will need.
+This means door handles, and unfortunately there are so many stylish options available you'll be spoiled for choice.

 So what questions should you ask yourself when choosing the right door handles for your new replacement kitchen doors?